triberians/api-documentation/source/includes/posts.md

-title | `String` | The title of the post content | `String` | The content of the post type | `String` | The type of the post parent | `String` | The ID of the parent post replyTo | `String` | The ID of the post to reply
+title | `String` | The title of the post content | `String` | The content of the post type | `String` | The type of the post images | `Array` | An array of urls pointing to the images attached to this post (Only works with simple post type) files | `Array` | An array of urls pointing to the files attached to this post (Only works with simple post type) parent | `String` | The ID of the parent post replyTo | `String` | The ID of the post to reply